 - 1. Is offered at each grade level as part of a sequential, comprehensive, standards-based program designed to provide students with the knowledge and skills necessary to promote and protect their health; - 2.
-Is integrated at different times and in various subjects such as math, science, language arts, social studies, and elective subjects; - 3.
+Is integrated at different times and in various content areas such as math, science, language arts, social studies, and elective subjects; - 3.
 Includes enjoyable, developmentally appropriate, culturally relevant participatory activities, such as taste testing, farm visits, and school gardens; - 4.
 Promotes fruits, vegetables, whole grain products, low-fat and fat-free dairy products, healthy food preparation methods, and health enhancing nutrition practices; - 5.
 Emphasizes caloric balance between food intake and energy expenditure (physical activity and exercise); - 6.
-Reinforces messages on healthy eating by coordinating child nutrition programs and school food service with classroom-based nutrition education and with other components of the school health system;

-- 7. Helps students to analyze the influence of culture, media, technology, and other factors on their decisions related to nutrition, physical activity, and lifestyle choices; - 8.
+Reinforces messages on healthy eating by coordinating child nutrition programs and school food service with classroom-based nutrition education and with other components of the school health system; - 7.
+Helps students to analyze the influence of culture, media, technology, and other factors on their decisions related to nutrition, physical activity, and lifestyle choices; - 8.
 Provides instructional staff with adequate and ongoing nutrition education training that focuses on teaching strategies that assess health knowledge and skills, and promote healthy behaviors; - 9.
 Offers opportunities to educate parents and staff regarding nutrition education (including food allergy education) through resource lists, newsletters, community meetings, and special events.

-To reinforce the guidelines from USDA's Final Rule: Nutrition Standards for All Food Sold in School standards apply to a la carte in the cafeteria, in school stores, snack bars, vending machines, and any other venues where food or candy may be sold on school campuses during the school day, including fundraisers, beginning July 1, 2014.
-School sites will not have school stores or vending machines. district's nutrition education program, T he Board prohibits the marketing and advertising of non-nutritious foods and beverages through signage, vending machine fronts, logos, scoreboards, school supplies, advertisements in school publications, coupon or incentive programs, free giveaways, or other means.
-School sites will use online communication tools to promote any food sales or fundraising events involving food products.
-(Finding #2)
+To reinforce the district's nutrition education program, the Board prohibits the marketing and advertising of non-nutritious foods and beverages through signage, vending machine fronts, logos, scoreboards, school supplies, advertisements in school publications, coupon or incentive programs, free giveaways, or other means.